ohara-ai/sdk/e2e-test/README.md

 # E2E Test Application

-This directory contains the end-to-end testing application for the on-chain gaming features SDK.
+This directory contains the end-to-end testing application for the SDK.

 ## Overview

-This Next.js application provides a web interface for testing and demonstrating the functionality of the on-chain gaming features SDK.
+This Next.js application provides a web interface for testing and demonstrating the functionality of the SDK.

 ## Getting Started